DestinationsEurope

 OR Pinakothek & English Gardens

-– the Neue Pinakothek which covers more recent artists like Van Gogh, Cezanne or Monet
+– the Neue Pinakothek which covers more recent artists like Van Gogh, Cezanne or Monet.
+(Note: currently closed for major structural renovations and will not reopen for several years.)

 You can end up spending a few to several hours here – depending how much you enjoy the paintings… and afterwards you should reward yourself with a nice walk through the English Gardens, a spectacular 900-acre park with ponds, a Japanese Teahouse (yes, in the English Gardens!) and a lot more, including places to eat or have a drink, surrounded by nature and serenity.